breannanpr/CityofMissoulaBudgetCapstone/README.md

 ## Overview
-This repository contains the capstone project for the City of Missoula Finance Department, supported by Mayor Andrea Davis.
-The goal is to enhance the City's priority-based budgeting and program transparency through structured data cleaning and the creation of a centralized Power BI dashboard.

-By combining budget data and program-level survey responses, this tool enables better strategic planning and decision-making by elected officials and city leadership.
+This repository supports the City of Missoula’s public budgeting efforts by connecting raw financial data with narrative program information through an interactive Power BI dashboard and internal training tool.
+This project was developed in partnership with the City of Missoula Finance Department and is being used to support long-term transparency, strategic alignment, and informed decision-making across City government.

+This project serves as the hub for the Master of Science in Business Analytics final capstone project.

 ## Project Structure

+While the image files were removed from the below summary list, they can be found in the assets/ folder.

-The repository is organized as follows:
+The repository is organized as follows for brevity:

 ```
 CityofMissoulaBudgetCapstone/
 │
 ├── assets/                                             # Images and visuals used for the entire project
-│   ├── clean_program_inventory_column_names.png
-│   ├── cleaned_expend_preview.png
-│   ├── cleaned_program_inventory.png
-│   ├── colab_upload_files.png
-│   ├── colab_runtime.png
-│   ├── dashboard_view_01.png
-│   ├── dashboard_view_02.png
+│   ├── budget_data_cleaning_procedure_20250502.pdf     # Final Procedural Document for Annual Process
-│   ├── expend_preview_preclean.png
+│   ├── FY2025_chart_of_acct_structure.pdf              # Supporting documentation of budget hierarchy
 │   ├── program_inventory_internal_data_collection.pdf  # PDF version of FY24 Internal Data Collection Survey
-│   ├── program_inventory_preview_preclean.png
-│   ├── sharepoint_library_view.png
 │   └── three_ps_niekamp.txt                            # Weekly Project Updates Log
 │
-├── cleaned_outputs/                                        # Finalized data used by the app + dashboard
+├── cleaned_outputs/                                    # Final clean data used by the app + dashboard
 │   ├── cleaned_expenditure_status.csv
 │   └── cleaned_program_inventory.csv
 │
-├── streamlit_app                                           # Digital product; internal training tool for city
+├── streamlit_app                                       # Digital product python files; internal training tool for city
 │   ├── assets/
-│   |    └── welcome_missoula.jpg
 │   ├── digital_product_internal_tool.py
 │   ├── pages.py
 │   ├── requirements.txt
 │   ├── style.py
 │   └── utils.py
 |
 ├── data/                                               # Raw internal City of Missoula data (ignored)
 │   └── *.xlsx
 │
-│── citydata_01_cleaning.ipynb                              # Narrated version of the data cleaning process by step
+│── citydata_01_cleaning.ipynb                          # Narrated data cleaning process by step
-│── citydata_02_exploratory.ipynb                           # Narrated version of the data analysis process by step
+│── citydata_02_exploratory.ipynb                       # Narrated data analysis process by step
 ├── README.md                                           # You’re reading it!
 └── .gitignore                                          # Clean Git tracking
 ```